jolie/docs/src/tutorials/journeys/calculator/using-more-than-one-dependency/README.md

-# Using more than one dependency
+# The Calculator: using more than one dependency

 In this tutorial we specialize the system of services presented in tutorial [Using Dependencies](../using-dependencies/README.md).
 In particular, here we suppose to add an advertise message to each call of the `AdvancedCalculatorService`.
 The message is retrieved by invoking an external service not implemented in Jolie but exposed using REST.